-Students may transfer to the North Carolina campus of the University for the Fall or Spring semester.
+Students may transfer to the Florida or North Carolina campuses of the University for the Fall or Spring semester.

 A student with 12 or more College Level Semester Hours is considered a transfer student.
 In compliance with federal enrollment guidelines, to apply for admission the student must submit all of the following documentation for consideration by the Admissions Committee for regular acceptance to the undergraduate program.